apache/tvm-rfcs/rfcs/0021-add_web_assembly_autotvm.md

 output: /workspace/tvm/tutorials/autotvm/turning_out/resnet-18.wasm

 ```
-Step 7: Got the tunning output on /workspace/tvm/tutorials/autotvm/turning_out/resnet-18.wasm
+Step 7: The tuning output will be saved at `/workspace/tvm/tutorials/autotvm/turning_out/resnet-18.wasm`.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-This capability will expand the capabilities of previous RPC and web proxy.
+This rfc enhances the capabilities of previous RPC and web proxy.

-- Due to there are no system file apis like PC, Android and IOS on the web frontend, it is hard to push binary files during tunning process like other end.
-Therefore, we put the intermediate product into a specific directory, which will be pulled and used to measure performance from web front-end.
+- Unlike PC, Android, or iOS, web frontend has no system file apis.
+Thus, it is hard to push binary files generated during tuning process to web frontend like to other ends.
+Therefore, the intermediate product is saved in a specific directory, which is pulled by web front end for performance measurement.
 - Expand 'python/tvm/autotvm/measure/measure_methods.py' to support emcc building, which
   uses "emcc.create_tvmjs_wasm" to build wasm binary.
-- Mv temp tunning wasm binary to web dist directory, which will be pulled from the web side, then the speed of the wasm binary will can be calculated.
+- Move temp tuning wasm binary to web dist directory, which is pulled by the web side, then the speed of the wasm binary is measured.
-- Change the tvmjs.RPCServer to pull wasm binary before RPCServer.
+- Revise the tvmjs.RPCServer, so that wasm binary is pulled before RPCServer.

 # Drawbacks
 [drawbacks]: #drawbacks

 - Auto schedule will be supported in the future.
-- Paralleled AutoTVM need te be support.
+- Paralleled AutoTVM implementation is needed.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-- The AutoTVM support of front-end web is not supported before.
+- The AutoTVM support is added to TVM's WASM backend for the first time.
-- The Autotvm capability of the web will align with other ends.
+- The AutoTVM capability of the WASM will align with that of other ends.

 # Prior art
 [prior-art]: #prior-art
-The previous implementation does not support AutoTunning in the web front-end scenario.
-The purpose of this time is to supplement this ability.
+TVM's WASM has not support AutoTVM yet.
+The purpose is to make up for the lack of this compatibility.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-Paralleled AutoTVM need te be support before it will be merged.
+Paralleled AutoTVM needs to be implemented.

 # Future possibilities
 [future-possibilities]: #future-possibilities